ni/nimble/packages/nimble-components/src/anchor/specs/README.md

 ### Angular integration

 A directive will be created for the anchor component.
 The existing `NimbleBreadcrumbItemDirective` has all the needed bindings for attributes common to the native anchor element (e.g. `href`, `rel`, `target`, etc.).
 We will refactor that into a common, base class called something like `NimbleAnchorBase` that both the BreadcrumbItem directive and anchor directive can extend.
-The anchor directive will additionally have bindings for attributes `standalone`, `appearance`, and `disabled`.
+The anchor directive will additionally have bindings for attributes `underline-visible`, `appearance`, and `disabled`.

 A separate directive will be created for the button-like anchor.
 It will also extend the common base class mentioned above.
 The anchor directive will additionally have bindings for attributes `appearance`, `appearance-variant`, `content-hidden`, and `disabled`.